Do Something

 Temple Political Science Professor Barbara Ferman agrees.
 “It’s the legitimation of bad behavior,” she says, “More than that, it’s the celebration.
 I mean, January 6 now is being portrayed as a love fest — and people died.”

 Penn professor and political theorist Jeffrey Green offers an additional explanation: “33 percent of Americans think that Biden lost in 2020,” he says.
 “Now, we have someone who won the popular and the electoral vote.”
 There’s a sense, he suggests, among the winning side that they “got rid of the usurper.”
-So, Trump’s win, to many, is not just a victory — it’s a vindication.
-And vindication conveys a different, slightly more I-told-you-so, feeling, than a mere win.
+So, Trump’s win, to many, is not just a victory — it’s vindication.
+And vindication conveys a different, more I-told-you-so, feeling, than a mere win.

 Also, Green points out that Philadelphia Trump voters have grown in numbers.
 Trump won 15 percent of the Philadelphia vote in 2016, 18 percent in 2020 and 20 percent in 2024.
 Trump supporters feel more empowered to voice the same kind of grievance and anger — especially in neighborhoods like South Philly, where militants came out in 2020 to protect the Pennsport Target during the George Floyd protests.